jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 So, I lift my sword, and smile my eternal rest.

 - Every era has new political ideals.
 I hope this is, or contributes to, the one for the digital age.
+- Star Wars was against the rules.
+Steven Spielberg directing Star Wars was against the rules.
+Here some experiments that showcase how people will follow rules, or not....
+So we need to change who can make the rules, to be sure they always have a good reason, and are thus always classic stories.

 # EPILOGUE